AlexIoannides/pyspark-example-project/README.md

  |   |-- | -- employees/
  |   |-- | -- employees_report/
  |   |-- test_etl_job.py
- |   build_dependencies_zip.sh
+ |   build_dependencies.sh
  |   packages.zip
  |   Pipfile
  |   Pipfile.lock
 ```

-The main Python module containing the ETL job (which will be sent to the Spark cluster), is `etl_job.py`.
-Any external configuration parameters required by `etl_job.py` are stored in JSON format in `etl_config.json`.
-Additional modules that support this job can be kept in the `dependencies/` folder (more on this later).
+The main Python module containing the ETL job (which will be sent to the Spark cluster), is `jobs/etl_job.py`.
+Any external configuration parameters required by `etl_job.py` are stored in JSON format in `configs/etl_config.json`.
+Additional modules that support this job can be kept in the `dependencies` folder (more on this later).
 In the project's root we include `build_dependencies.sh`, which is bash script for building these dependencies into a zip-file to be sent to the cluster (`packages.zip`).
-Unit test modules are kept in the `tests/` folder and small chunks of representative input and output data, to be use with the tests, are kept in `tests/test_data` folder.
+Unit test modules are kept in the `tests` folder and small chunks of representative input and output data, to be use with the tests, are kept in `tests/test_data` folder.

 ## Running the ETL job